spipm/BraekerCTF_2024_public/readme.md

 # BraekerCTF 2024

 This is the source code from the BraekerCTF 2024 by spipm (sipke@factosec.nl).
 It is a jeopardy-style hacking competition, and it ran from 23 February 2024 to 24 February 2024.
-Stats can be found [here](./stats.md) and write-ups on [CTFTime](https://ctftime.org/event/2181).
+Status and results can be found [here](./results.md) and write-ups on [CTFTime](https://ctftime.org/event/2181).

-Special thanks to [Axel Koolhaas](https://axelkoolhaas.com/) (Shoaloak) and [Gerard Arall](https://twitter.com/gerardarall) for their help and enthusiasm.

 ### Winners